 Term Definition AEP Annual Exceedance Probability The probability that a given rainfall total accumulated over a given duration will be exceeded in any one year.

-Appropriately qualified person Appropriately qualified person(s) is as defined by the administering authority of the Environmental Protection Act.
-The definition at time of publication of this specification relevant to temporary sediment and erosion control is: . a person or persons who has professional qualifications, training, skills or experience relevant to the nominated subject matter and can give authoritative assessment, advice and analysis to performance relative to the subject matter using the relevant protocols, standards, methods or literature.
+Appropriately qualified person (AQP) Appropriately qualified person(s) is as defined by the administering authority of the Environmental Protection Act .
+The definition at time of publication of this Technical Specification relevant to temporary sediment and erosion control is: a person or persons who has professional qualifications, training, skills or experience relevant to the nominated subject matter and can give authoritative assessment, advice and analysis to performance relative to the subject matter using the relevant protocols, standards, methods or literature.
 The appropriately qualified person(s) should have, or collectively have, all the following capabilities: a) A detailed understanding of relevant sections of the following guidelines and legislation: i.
 Environmental Protection Act and Environmental Protection Regulation ii.
 Environmental Protection (Water) Policy iii.
 Environment and Heritage Protection Urban Stormwater Planning Guidelines iv.
-Queensland Urban Drainage Manual (AQP) v.
-IECA Best Practice Erosion and Sediment Control Manual. b) An understanding of hydrology and hydraulics, including the ability to size and determine stabilisation requirements of drainage structures and treatment devices. c) An understanding of soil as it relates to revegetation and erosion.
-Specifically the ability to conduct an effective soil sampling program, interpret results and design management strategies to address problem soils (pH, sodic, dispersive, and saline). d) An understanding of appropriate use of the revised universal soil loss equation (RUSLE) to estimate soil loss. e) An understanding of the erosion, drainage and sediment controls considered best practice in Australia, and knowledge on the correct installation, operation and maintenance of these controls. f) Ability to prepare erosion and sediment control plans of a standard that is suitable for construction. g) Has experience in erosion and sediment control and a suitable environmental or engineering degree from a recognised institution.
-LUDESC.
-Certified Professional in Erosion and Sediment Control.
+Queensland Urban Drainage Manual v.
+IECA Best Practice Erosion and Sediment Control Manual b) An understanding of hydrology and hydraulics, including the ability to size and determine stabilisation requirements of drainage structures and treatment devices c) An understanding of soil as it relates to revegetation and erosion.
+Specifically the ability to conduct an effective soil sampling program, interpret results and design management strategies to address problem soils (pH, sodic, dispersive, and saline) C d) An understanding of appropriate use of the revised universal soil loss equation (RUSLE) to estimate soil loss e) An understanding of the erosion, drainage and sediment controls considered best practice in Australia, and knowledge on the correct installation, operation and maintenance of these controls. f) Ability to prepare erosion and sediment control plans of a standard that is suitable for construction g) Has experience in erosion and sediment control and a suitable environmental or engineering degree from a recognised institution.
+CPESC Certified Professional in Erosion and Sediment Control.
 A CPESC is an example of a person likely to be appropriately qualified.
-Department of Environment and Heritage Protection (Queensland) Environmental Management Plan (Construction) Environmental A As defined by the EP Act , including nuisance, serious and material environmental harm.
-ESC E Erosion and Sediment Control ESCP E Erosion and Sediment Control Plan EY E Exceedances per year IFD II Intensity Frequency Duration
+DEHP Department of Environment and Heritage Protection (Queensland) EMP(C) Environmental Management Plan (Construction) Environmental harm As defined by the EP Act, including nuisance, serious and material environmental harm.
+ESC Erosion and Sediment Control

-Term Definition The ability of rainfall to cause erosion.
-Rainfall erosivity Rainfall erosivity can be determined using the formula Annual Average erosivity $R = 164.74 (1.1177)^S \times 0.64444$ where $S = 2$ year ARI, 6 hour rainfall event (mm/h).
-The average monthly erosivity is the annual average erosivity $\times \%$ rainfall that falls in that month.
-Alternatively rainfall erosivity risk ratings for various towns are provided in Table 4.4.4 of IECA Manual .
-RUSLE Revised Universal Soil Loss Equation (RUSLE) Predictor of erosion risk based on the estimated annual soil loss. $A = R \times K \times LS \times C \times P$ A = annual soil loss due to erosion (t/ha/year) R = rainfall erosivity factor K = soil erodibility factor LS = topographic factor based on slope length and gradient C = cover and management factor P = erosion control practice factor Refer to IECA Manual, Appendix E for further information.
-RPEQ Registered Professional Engineer, Queensland Type 1, Type 2 and Type 3 controls As defined by IECA Manual 'Sediment Control Classification System' design guide.
+Term Definition EY Exceedances per year IFD Intensity Frequency Duration Rainfall erosivity The ability of rainfall to cause erosion.
+Rainfall erosivity can be determined using the formula Annual Average erosivity R = $164.74 \ (1.1177)^S \ x \ S^{0.64444}$ where S = 2 year ARI, 6 hour rainfall event (mm/h).
+The average monthly erosivity is the annual average erosivity x % rainfall that falls in that month.
+Alternatively rainfall erosivity risk ratings for various towns are provided in Table 4.4.4 of IECA Manual.
+RUSLE Revised Universal Soil Loss Equation (RUSLE) Predictor of erosion risk based on the estimated annual soil loss.
+A = R x K x LS x C x P A = annual soil loss due to erosion (t/ha/year) R = rainfall erosivity factor K = soil erodibility factor LS = topographic factor based on slope length and gradient C = cover and management factor P = erosion control practice factor Refer to IECA Manual, Appendix E for further information.
+RPEQ Registered Professional Engineer, Queensland Type 1, Type 2 and Type 3 controls As defined by IECA Manual 'Sediment Control Classification System' design guide